testtesttesttest45/singapore_lottery_ledger/readme.md

 # Singapore Lottery Ledger

 Welcome to the Singapore Lottery Ledger - a personal project designed to help you meticulously track your lottery expenditures at Singapore Pools.
-Whether you’re using an Android device, a computer, or prefer a web browser, this application ensures you have the insights you need, right at your fingertips.
+Whether you’re using an Android device, Windows computer, or prefer a web browser, this application ensures you have the insights you need, right at your fingertips.
-- Accessible on Android, computers, and web browsers [here](https://singapore-lottery-ledger-dev-qhcc.2.sg-1.fl0.io).
+- Accessible on Android, Windows, and web browsers.

 ## Key Features
 - **Track Lottery Spendings**: Easily log and view your spendings and winnings.
-- **Cross-Platform Accessibility**: Available on Android, computers, and web browsers.
+- **Cross-Platform Accessibility**: Available on Android, Windows, and web browsers.
 - **User-Friendly Interface**: Intuitive and easy-to-use design for a seamless user experience.
 - **Detailed Reporting**: Get insights and statistics on your lottery spendings and trends over time.